andreped/vsi2tif/README.md

 # vsi2tif
-Simple method for converting the CellSens .vsi format to a pyramidal .tif.
+Simple method for converting the CellSens .vsi format to pyramidal .tif.

 > **_NOTE:_** [pyFAST](https://github.com/smistad/FAST) supports reading from the cellSens VSI format directly, removing the need for conversion.